-- 1. Tighten the flare nuts of the indoor and outdoor units, and confirm that both the 2- and 3-way valves are closed. - Slightly connect the Handle Lo charge hose to the 3-way service port. - Connect the charge hose to the valve at the bottom of the cylinder.
-If the refrigerant is R410A, invert the cylinder to ensure a complete liquid charge. - 4.
-Partially open the Handle Lo manifold valve. - 5.
-Open the valve at the bottom of the cylinder for 5 seconds to purge the air in the charge hose, then fully tighten the charge hose with the push pin of Handle Lo to the gas service port of the 3-way valve. - 6.
-Place the charging cylinder onto an electronic scale and record the starting weight.
+- 1. Close both 2- and 3-way valves. - 2.
+Slightly connect the Handle Lo charge hose to the 3-way service port. - 3.
+Connect the charge hose to the valve at the bottom of the cylinder. - 4.
+If the refrigerant is R410A, invert the cylinder to ensure a complete liquid charge. - 5.
+Open the valve at the bottom of the cylinder for 5 seconds to purge the air in the charge hose, then fully tighten the charge hose with push pin Handle Lo to the service port of 3-way valve.. - 6.
+Place the charging cylinder onto an electronic scale and record the starting weight. - 7.
+Fully open the Handle Lo manifold valve, 2- and

+3-way valves.

-- Fully open the Handle Lo manifold valve, 2- and 3-way valves. - 8.
-Operate the air conditioner in cooling mode and charge the system with liquid refrigerant. - 9.
-When the electronic scale displays the correct weight (refer to the gauge and the pressure of the low side to confirm), turn off the air conditioner, then disconnect the charge hose from the 3-way service port immediately. - 10.
+- 8. Operate the air conditioner in cooling mode to charge the system with liquid refrigerant. - 9.
+When the electronic scale displays the correct weight (refer to the gauge and the pressure of the low side to confirm), turn off the air conditioner, then disconnect the charge hose from the 3-way service port immediately.. - 10.
 Mount the caps of service port and 2- and 3-way valves. - 11.
-Use a torque wrench to tighten the caps to a torque of 18N.m. - 12.
+Use a torque wrench to tighten the caps to a torque of 18 N.m. - 12.
 Check for gas leakage.